aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You can always find happiness at work on Friday.
+> 🥠 Fortune not found?
+Abort, Retry, Ignore.

-Last update: Tue Dec  7 05:07:01 2021
+Last update: Wed Dec  8 05:06:06 2021